troygeiger/TG.Common/README.md

 # TG.Common

-This library provides methods for logging to file, object cloning delaying when to invoke a method and various other useful tools.
+This library provides utilities for logging to file, object cloning, delayed method invocation, task helpers, and other small helpers.
-I try to add helpers that I end up using regularly over the years, such as the InputBox, AppData and AssemblyInfo.
+It targets .NET Standard 2.0 and 2.1 and has nullable reference types enabled.

+Note on WinForms helpers: InputBox/ExMessageBox/WaitForm have moved to a separate repository ([TG.Common.WinForms](https://github.com/troygeiger/TG.Common.WinForms)) and are no longer part of this package.

 ## AssemblyInfo

 This class helps to get various Assembly information, such as the Version, InformationVersion, Title or Company.
-The default assembly referenced is Assembly.GetEntryAssembly().
+The default assembly referenced is Assembly.GetEntryAssembly() (with a safe fallback to the executing assembly).

 ### Basic AssemblyInfo Usage